nickbasile/lambda-laravel-demo/README.md

 1. Duplicate `.env.example` and rename it `.env`
 1. Update your `.env` file's database configuration, the `MAIL_DRIVER` using a [Mailtrap.io account](https://mailtrap.io/), `APP_NAME`, and `APP_URL`.
    - If you don't have a database set up, you can follow the [Valet documentation](https://laravel.com/docs/5.8/valet#installation) to set up MySQL.
-1. Generate your application key by running `key:generate`
+1. Generate your application key by running `php artisan key:generate` in the root of your project.
+1. Check that everything is working by running the test suite with `vendor/bin/phpunit` in the root of your project.
-1. Populate the database with dummy data by running `php artisan migrate:fresh --seed`.
+1. Populate the database with dummy data by running `php artisan migrate:fresh --seed` in the root of your project.
 1. If you use the default Valet settings, navigate to `http://lambda-laravel-demo.test` to view the project.

 ## Need Help?